irisdum/sent2_cloud_remover/README.md

 In order to get the S2 min and max over a year, python script is made using Google earth engine API.
 The output of this script is a csv.

+## Vegetation index
+In order to assess the burned area different vegetation index have been implemented